-You can give at least 10 examples of a sound in all positions of words on the fly.
+- You can give at least ten examples of a sound in all positions of words on the fly.

-You have to cover your ears at the playground or a birthday party.
+- covering your ears at the playground or a birthday party is a necessity.

-You can’t help be notice the visiting pastor lisps.
+- You can’t help but notice the visiting pastor’s lisps.

-When your children give you referrals from their classes or comment on how they can speak a second language.
-What is that, esophageal speech!
-When asked if they wanted to follow in my footsteps, one said: “no, I want to be something that isn’t so hard to say”.
-I guess speech-language pathologist was a mouthful for a then 6-year-old.
+- When your children give you referrals from their classes or comment on how they can speak a second language, what is that, esophageal speech!
+I have been asked if they wanted to follow in my footsteps, one said: “no, I want to be something that isn’t so hard to say.”
+I guess the speech-language pathologist was a mouthful for a then 6-year-old.

-I have had an iPad since the first addition, and have a bit of an app-diction.
-Applications have been a wonderful addition to my therapy toolbox!
+I’ve had an iPad since the first edition and have a bit of an app addiction.
+Applications have been an excellent addition to my therapy toolbox!

-One of my go to articulation applications is ArtixPix.
-Just so you know, I have 20 articulation applications and like each for different reasons.
+One of my go-to articulation applications is ArtixPix.
+So that you know, I have 20 articulation applications and enjoy each for different reasons.
 I look forward to sharing some of my favorite articulation applications on those.
 Below is why this is in my “Top 5”.